jcadenas/simpsons-data-analysis/README.md

 [thesimpsonsbtn][simpsonsbtn]

-Take a look at the data of the Simpsons and explore some of your favorite characters!
+Take a look at the data surrounding the Simpsons and explore your favorite characters!

 thesimpsonsbtn is a web application built using Ruby on Rails, D3, and React/Redux.